 Because discovery of CI is such a novel issue, it is not surprising that existing law fits imperfectly among many of the issues discussed in the previous Part regarding application of the attorney-client privilege and work-product protection to CI.
-Accordingly, Section 1 of this Part critically assesses the protections the current regime apparently provides to CI.
+Accordingly, Section 1 of this Part critically assesses the protections the current regime apparently provides and fails to provide to CI.
 Section 2 then considers various proposals for adapting existing attorney-client privilege and work-product protection law, or developing entirely new protections, in the CI context, and the tradeoffs those proposals present.
 We believe the existing regime has significant problems in the CI context that evolution of existing doctrines and/or development of new doctrines could address.
-First, as discussed in Sections 2.a and 2.b below, we believe the current regime's undesirable chilling effect on conducting frank and pointed analyses of (or even undertaking) various cybersecurity measures, coupled with its undesirable incentive for a data holder to put cybersecurity decision-making largely in the hands of the data holder's lawyers, calls for enacting a qualified-but not an absolute-stand-alone cybersecurity privilege under which CI would enjoy some measure of protection against discoverability, whether or not lawyers were sufficiently involved in its creation to qualify the CI in question for the attorney-client privilege and/or work-product protection.
-Second, as discussed in Section 2.c below, because of the significant hazards-including the risk of waiver-for data holders in sharing CI with law enforcement, and the public interest in prompt and complete knowledge about cybersecurity incidents, we propose that state and federal law recognize a "selective waiver" doctrine that provides a data holder's disclosure of CI to law enforcement would not waive any privilege that might otherwise be claimed in future civil litigation.
+First, as discussed in Sections 2.a and 2.b below, we believe the current regime's undesirable chilling effect on conducting frank and pointed analyses of (or even undertaking) various cybersecurity measures, coupled with its undesirable incentive for a data holder to put cybersecurity decision-making largely in the hands of the data holder's lawyers, calls for enacting a qualified-but not an absolute-standalone cybersecurity privilege under which CI would enjoy some measure of protection against discoverability, whether or not lawyers were sufficiently involved in its creation to qualify the CI in question for the attorney-client privilege and/or workproduct protection.
+Second, as discussed in Section 2.c below, because of the significant hazards-including the risk of waiver-for data holders in sharing CI with law enforcement, and the public interest in prompt and complete knowledge about cybersecurity incidents, we propose that state and federal law recognize a "selective waiver" doctrine providing that, under certain specified circumstances, a data holder's disclosure of CI to law enforcement would not waive any privilege that might otherwise be claimed as to that CI in future civil litigation.